GonzagaEagles16/Boston/README.md

 Many thanks to:
 * The [Acheron Project](http://acheronproject.com/) - the KiCAD library and the source files for the Austin have been invaluable for designing this board.
-* The designers of the Austin (Driftingbunnies, PheonixStarr and Gondolindrim)
+* The designers of the Austin (Driftingbunnies, PheonixStarr and Gondolindrim).
+The layout and schematics were derived from that board.
 * Gondolindrim, for assistance and feedback with the PCB design, as for running the Acheron project
 * KiCAD, for being an awesome free open-source PCB design tool
 * [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/), where I designed the layout.
-* [Swill's plate generator](http://builder.swillkb.com/), which I used for making the plate.
+* [Swill's plate generator](http://builder.swillkb.com/) and [Ai03's plate generator](https://kbplate.ai03.com/), which I used for making the plate.